joh33-wmko/wmko-kpub/README.md

 *kpub*
 ```
 $ kpub --help
-usage: kpub [-h] [-f dbfile] [-e] [-a] [-k] [-2] [-m]
+usage: kpub [-h] [-f dbfile] [-m] [--science science] [--mission mission]

-View the Kepler/K2 publication list in markdown format.
+View the publication list in markdown format.

 optional arguments:
   -h, --help          show this help message and exit
-  -f dbfile           Location of the Kepler/K2 publication list db.
-Defaults
+  -f dbfile           Location of the publication db.
+Defaults to ~/.kpub.db.
-                      to ~/.kpub.db.
-  -e, --exoplanets    Only show exoplanet publications.
-  -a, --astrophysics  Only show astrophysics publications.
-  -k, --kepler        Only show Kepler publications.
-  -2, --k2            Only show K2 publications.
   -m, --month         Group the papers by month rather than year.
+  --science           Only show a particluar science.
+Defaults to all.
+  --mission           Only show a particluar mission.
+Defaults to all.
 ```

 *kpub-update*